-SXʷNQ̓EʔELS L SUW̓EČM / KSUKⱠIⱠMUMAⱠ ʾA·K̓͏AⱠMUKWAʾITS, Inc., which does business as Energy Keepers, Inc., is the tribally owned corporation of the Confederated Salish and Kootenai Tribes tasked with managing the acquisition of the Kerr Hydroelectric Project on the Flathead Indian Reservation.
+SXʷNQ̓EʔELS L SUW̓EČM / KSUKⱠIⱠMUMAⱠ ʾA·K̓͏AⱠMUKWAʾITS, Inc., operating under the business name Energy Keepers, Inc., is a Confederated Salish and Kootenai Tribes wholly owned Independent Power Producer bringing renewable energy to markets across the United States.
+EKI is entrusted with the oversight and management of the SE̓LIŠ KSANKA QĹISPE̓Project located within the Flathead Indian Reservation.

 TheSe̓liš Ksanka Qĺispe̓Project, is located just 5 miles from Polson, MT.
 This three-unit hydro plant has the capacity to generate 208 MW of electricity.
 On average, it produces 1.1 million MWh annually, enough to power 100k-110k homes every year! ?? #GreenEnergy

 A Corporation of the Confederated Salish and Kootenai Tribes

 Just a quick heads up for our followers.
 The water supply situation here in Western Montana continues to deteriorate and as of today the Northwest River Forecast Center is forecasting November water supply for the Flathead River measured at SKQ Dam at only 32% of normal.
 We should see some very low flows on our rivers and streams for the coming weeks.
 Let's all hope for rain and snow! ❄️🌧💧🌨❄️💦 ...
 See MoreSee Less